Augmint/augmint-web/docs/developmentEnvironment.md

 #### 3.1 Start ganache-cli (formerly testrpc)

-`yarn ganache:runmigrate`
+`yarn contracts:runmigrate`
 or
 `yarn ganache:run` and in separate console:
-`yarn truffle:migrate`
+`yarn contracts:migrate`
-or
-`$(yarn bin)/truffle migrate --reset` to overwrite existing migration

-NB: if you have connection error on the UI then likely `src/contractsBuild` is not up to date: run `yarn truffle:migratecopy` but make sure you don't check in changes in `src/contractsBuild` folder (rather raise an issue so we can fix it)
+NB: if you have connection error on the UI then likely `src/contractsBuild` is not up to date: restart ganache and run `yarn contracts:migratecopy`
+Make sure you don't check in changes in `src/contractsBuild` folder (rather raise an issue so we can fix it)

 #### 3.2.
 Launch local dev server